Touchstone Energy Home Program

 - Ducts must be sealed according to all state and local codes.

-- *An Electric Marathon® water heater or an Energy Star® electric equivalent is required.
+- An Electric Marathon® water heater at least 40 gallons.